weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-ollama.md

 - `vectorizer` - what module to use to vectorize the data.
 - `vectorizeClassName` – whether to vectorize the collection name.
 Default: `true`.
 - `apiEndpoint` – the URL of the Ollama endpoint.
 Default: `http://localhost:11434`.
-- `modelId` – the model to use for vectorization.
+- `model` – the model to use for vectorization.
 Default: `nomic-embed-text`.

 #### Property-level